zby/llm_recorder/README.md

 ## Limitations

-- Currently only works with litellm.
-I've added support for other SDKs and also for storing http messages directly - but it is all experimental.
+- Support for all providers other than litellm is experimental.
 - Only supports synchronous calls.

 ## Contributing